- Likely to be a fully fledged road vehicle, as opposed to hardware or software sold to third-party carmakers

 Here's the car that #Apple's using to test its autonomous car technology.
 Story with @mhbergen. https://t.co/jHLnJDRjoS pic.twitter.com/zTezUmcZwCApril 27, 2017

-Alas, in typical Apple style, another report then emerged which suggested Apple has now called off talks with both Hyundai and Kia, with the company turning its attention to several Japanese automotive manufacturers in an effort to finally bring its ambitious EV (electric vehicle) plans to fruition.
+Alas, in typical Apple style, another report then emerged which suggested Apple swiftly called off those talks with both Hyundai and Kia, with the company turning its attention to several Japanese automotive manufacturers in an effort to bring its ambitious EV (electric vehicle) plans to fruition.

-Rumors then began indicating that Apple approached Nissan as one of these potential Japanese manufacturing partners, but a report from the Financial Times suggests "contact was brief and the discussions did not advance to senior management levels following divisions over branding."
+Rumors then began indicating that Apple approached Nissan as one of these potential Japanese manufacturing partners, but a report (opens in new tab) from the Financial Times suggested that "contact was brief and the discussions did not advance to senior management levels following divisions over branding."

-It's no surprise, though, that collaboration has been such a sticking point for the company.
-Despite being widely-considered the most successful business in the world, Apple's expertise lies in tech development, not automotive manufacturing.
+It's no surprise, though, that automotive collaboration has been such a sticking point for Apple.
+Despite being widely-considered the most successful business in the world, Apple's expertise lies in tech development, not vehicle manufacturing.

-That means it needs help from another organisation, but it would seem that the big car brands have been unwilling to become a bit-part supplier – in the same way Foxconn is to Tesla – on a vehicle that would ultimately bear the Apple name.
+Basically, that means it needs – or thought it needed – help from another organisation to bring its Apple Car vision to life, but the big car brands have so far been unwilling to become a bit-part supplier – in the same way that Foxconn is to Tesla – on a vehicle that would ultimately bear the Apple name.

-One unlikely rumored alliance is that of Apple and LG Electronics.
-According to a recent Korea Times report, Apple is “very near” to landing a collaborative deal with the South Korean tech giant (alongside Canadian automotive supplier Magna International), which has recently departed from the smartphone industry to focus resources on growth areas where its brand is better positioned – like electric vehicle components.
+One unlikely rumored alliance was that of Apple and LG Electronics.
+According to a Korea Times (opens in new tab) report from April 2021, Apple was “very near” to landing a collaborative deal with the South Korean tech giant (alongside Canadian automotive supplier Magna International), which has recently departed from the smartphone industry to focus resources on growth areas where its brand is better positioned – like electric vehicle components.

-LG isn’t a name traditionally associated with auto manufacturing, but neither is Apple, so this common ground could prove the clincher in Apple's ongoing hunt for a partnership on the project.
+LG isn’t a name traditionally associated with auto manufacturing, but neither is Apple, so we thought this common ground could prove the clincher in Apple's ongoing hunt for a partnership on the project.

-Talks are still ongoing, though, and even more recent reports suggest Apple is also in negotiations with Chinese battery supplier CATL – which, like Foxconn, already counts Tesla among its customers – to produce the power source for the Apple Car.
-A deal could, however, be dependent on the latter's willingness to build manufacturing facilities in the US, and ongoing political tensions between Washington and Beijing are likely to prove a roadblock in this regard.
+Talks didn't last long, though, and subsequent reports (opens in new tab) then emerged suggesting Apple was also in negotiations with Chinese battery supplier CATL – which, like Foxconn, already counts Tesla among its customers – to produce the power source for the Apple Car.
+By most accounts, however, a deal was dependent on the latter's willingness to build manufacturing facilities in the US, and enduring political tensions between Washington and Beijing proved a roadblock in this regard.

-That said, a recent Korea Times report suggests Apple bosses sat down with Korean EV components manufacturers – CATL and LG among them – in August, so we expect to hear official communication on the matter in the coming months.
+A Korea Times report (opens in new tab) suggested Apple bosses also sat down with Korean EV components manufacturers – CATL and LG among them – in August 2021, but official communications on the matter were non-existent.

 Former chief designer at the Cupertino giant, Ive is now an operating partner at a firm set to merge with Lucid Motors, meaning he's likely to have a say in the company's operations going forward.
 Of course, this isn't enough to speculate that Apple will definitely approach Lucid Motors in the near future, but should the tech company decide to focus its efforts on EV software rather than a fully-fledged vehicle, Apple CarPlay could pose an attractive proposition to an automotive manufacturer which is actively pursuing in-car integration systems for its own vehicles.
 Likewise, Lucid Motors could offer Apple the manufacturing infrastructure it needs to develop its EV plans, whatever form they take.

-That question of what form those plans might take was answered, tentatively, by Apple CEO Tim Cook in a recent interview.
+That question of what form those plans might take was answered, tentatively, by Apple CEO Tim Cook in an April 2021 interview.
 When pressed on whether the Apple Car would end up being a fully-fledged vehicle or software-based project, Cook said: “We love to integrate hardware, software and services, and find the intersection points of those because we think that’s where the magic occurs.
 That’s what we love to do.
 And we love to own the primary technology that’s around that.”